OpenLineage/workshops/airflow/README.md

 `git clone https://github.com/OpenLineage/workshops.git` (using HTTPS)

-Navigate to the Airflow workshop:
+To navigate to the Airflow workshop:

 `cd airflow`